My Tokyo Guide

 Ms. Sarah Marcadé

-We are EXA Partners, liaising with the media and with tourism industry professionals to promote the city of Tokyo in France.
+We are EXA INNOVATION STUDIO, liaising with the media and with tourism industry professionals to promote the city of Tokyo in France.
 We work to make the Tokyo metropolis better known, with its array of charms, bursting with activities and constantly renewing itself.

 In 2019, the respected publication, The Economist, named Tokyo as the world’s safest city.
 While Tokyo’s charm does not lie solely in the sense of security that we experience walking its boulevards, this does make a major contribution to it.
 And, just like in any great megalopolis of the world, there is always something happening here.